 I arrive at Cradle Mountain late on the previous evening, with grander plans ending being a walk to Kitchen Hut… I’ve managed to book one of the basic Waldheim Cabins which are inside the park, allowing me to get an early start the following morning.
 The evening is clear, and while taking some night shots from Lake Dove, I capture the faint glow of the Aurora Australis (southern lights).
 It’s the only time I’ve seen them in Tasmania.

 Unfortunately, the next morning is very overcast and misty, as I set off very early by torch-light from the Ronny Creek car park.
 Shortly after the Overland Track boardwalk ends and I veer right onto the Horse Track, I follow a wombat who leads the way up the Overland Track, seemingly unaware of my presence (or just preferring to stick to the well-made track).

-By the time I reach the plateau, there’s a combination of sleet and rain (not exactly sure which, but it’s both painful when it hits your face and very cold).
-I reach Kitchen Hut, where I take shelter and warm up a little, while I consider my options… It’s now getting light, but visibility is very limited and there’s not much chance of a view fro Barn Bluff (or Cradle Mountain, which I can’t even see from the hut).
+By the time I reach the plateau, there’s a combination of sleet and rain (not exactly sure which, but it’s painful when it hits your face and very cold).
+I reach Kitchen Hut, where I take shelter and warm up a little, while I consider my options… It’s now getting light, but visibility is very limited and there’s not much chance of a view from Barn Bluff (or Cradle Mountain, which I can’t even see from the hut).